jethrodaniel/msh/readme.md

 **NOTE**: still in early stages, subject to breaking changes until `v1.0.0`.

+## Goals

+Use ruby in the shell

+- global interpolation
+- use ruby methods as functions, aliases, and in interpolation
+- use ruby variables for environment variables

+Be as simple and understandable as possible, while doing as much as possible without external dependencies.

+- dependencies should be lightweight, with no gem extensions

 ## Dependencies

 💯 percent Ruby, no C dependencies.
 Only 2 runtime dependencies